twistedtwig/AutomatedDeployments/README.md

 List of all ComponentType's:
 ----------------------------

 1. FileDeployment
+2. FilePermission
-2. AppPoolCreation
+3. AppPoolCreation
-3. AppPoolRemoval
+4. AppPoolRemoval
-4. WebSiteCreation
+5. WebSiteCreation
-5. WebsiteRemoval
+6. WebsiteRemoval
-6. AppCreation
+7. AppCreation
-7. AppRemoval
+8. AppRemoval
-8. ApplicationExecution
+9. ApplicationExecution
-9. CreatePackage
+10. CreatePackage
-10. DeployPackage
+11. DeployPackage

 N.B A quick note on Task ordering.
 The application will try and create all tasks in the order they are given in the configuration section.
 Most of the time this is logical and the desired behaviour.
 However if you are trying to force a task through, such as an App Pool install and uset the "ForceInstall" element, (set to 'true'), then it is generally wise to sort the tasks using the 'ShouldSortTasks' element.
 The reason being when a ForceInstall is given it will create any tasks needed to achieve that goal.
 For example to force an install for an App Pool and a Web Site you would need to remove the Web Site then the App Pool, but will need to Install the App Pool before installing the Web Site.
 You can either explicity create each of these Tasks, or you can use the ForceInstall and ShouldSortTasks elements.
 This will create the needed Tasks and order them in the correct manor, so all applications are removed in order, files copied and lastly all installs done in the correct order.